dymodi/dymodi.github.io/MLfolds/Reinforcement-Learning-Basic-Facts.md

-### Learning Policies by Imitating Optimal Control
+### Learning Policies by Imitating Optimal Control (2-1-17)

+Dual gradient descent is used to solve contrained optimization problem to conduct policy search.

+*Case studies*: vision-based control with GPS (guided policy search).

+ PLATO algorithm is an algorithm that imitates MPC to get policy.

+The key part of MPC is replanning.

+There is also a comparison of DAgger and GPS.

 ### Ref.